intel/libvpl/examples/interop/vpl-infer/README.md

 # `vpl-infer` Sample

-This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video decode and resize and inference using OpenVINO to show the device surface sharing (zero copy)
+This sample shows how to use the oneAPI Video Processing Library (oneVPL) to perform a simple video decode and resize, and how to use OpenVINO for inferencing

 | Optimized for    | Description
 |----------------- | ----------------------------------------
-| OS               | Ubuntu* 20.04
+| OS               | Ubuntu* 20.04; Windows* 10
-| Hardware         | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
+| Hardware runtime | Compatible with Intel® oneAPI Video Processing Library(oneVPL) GPU implementation, which can be found at https://github.com/oneapi-src/oneVPL-intel-gpu
-| Software         | oneAPI Video Processing Library (oneVPL), Intel® OpenVINO
+|                  | and Intel® Media SDK GPU implementation, which can be found at https://github.com/Intel-Media-SDK/MediaSDK
 | What You Will Learn | How to use oneVPL to decode an H.265 encoded video file and resize and perform per-frame object detection inference
 | Time to Complete | 5 minutes